About the Short Breaks Fund

 The Better Breaks programme provides 12-month grants to third sector organisations to develop and deliver short breaks projects and services for disabled children and young people (aged 20 and under), and their carers (adult carers and/or young carers).

-This programme opens for applications in October each year.
+This programme opens for applications in Autumn each year.

 SCS Web Img 10